rshar007/error_codes/information_theory/eecc_ch1.md

 (ii) the relationship between information and its source, and (iii) the relationship between information and the unreliable channel that it is transmitted over.

+Claude Shannon provides us with a theorem for channel coding:

+> *If the information rate of a given source does not exceed the*
+> *capacity of a given channel, then there exists a coding*
+> *technique that makes possible transmission through this*
+> *unreliable channel with an arbitrarily low error rate*